leonqadirie/gauzy/README.md

 Probabilistic data structures are specialized data structures that use randomization to achieve compact representation with controlled error rates.
 They're particularly useful when:

-- Processing massive datasets with limited memory
+- Processing large datasets with limited memory
 - Approximate answers are acceptable
-- Perfect accuracy isn't required but fast performance is critical

 ## Available Data Structures